Skip to main content

 Availability is a just a rental field (see Rental Schema).
 But it makes sense to sync availabilities more often than other information.

-Recommendation: We suggest refreshing rental availabilities every hour.
+We suggest refreshing rental availabilities every hour.

 To optimize the retrieval process, it's recommended to use the fields parameter when fetching rental data.
 By specifying fields[rentals]=availability, you can streamline the API response to include only the necessary availability information, improving efficiency.